rurbin3/xHaust/README.md

 ### xHaust

-#### 💪⚡ Blazingly fast HTTP brute forcer made for Linux in Node.js, xHausting your logins...
+#### 💪⚡ Blazingly fast HTTP brute forcer made in Node.js, xHausting your logins...
 For science.

 ![alt text](logo.png 'xHaust')

 Project not yet finished! more to come here